Tcarlos/Linux-Knowledge-Base/Testcase 3: Advanced LXC system with 3 node DRBD.md

-# TESTCASE 3: Create an advanced system with LXC clients
+# TESTCASE 3: Create an advanced LXC system with 3-node DRBD

 # Table of Contents